gpuweb/gpuweb/proposals/compatibility-mode.md

 If the number of texture+sampler combinations used a in single stage in a pipeline exceeds `min(maxSampledTexturesPerShaderStage, maxSamplerPerShaderStage)` a validation error is generated.

+The number of texture+sampler combinations is computed as `max(used without sampler ?
+1 : 0, number of texture sampler combos)`.

 **Justification**: In OpenGL ES 3.1 does not support more combinations.
 Sampler units and texture units are bound together.
 Texture unit X uses sampler unit X.

 ## Issues